GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 (You'll need to use one of your actual pod names when you run this!
 Simply pasting the line above is extremely unlikely to work.)

-Sure enough, only one address comes back — so Envoy’s DNS-based service discovery simply isn’t going to work.
+Sure enough, only one address comes back, so Envoy’s DNS-based service discovery simply isn’t going to work.
 Envoy can’t round-robin among three service instances if it never hears about two of them.

 ## The Service Discovery Service

-What’s happening is that Kubernetes puts each *service* into its DNS, but it doesn’t put each *service endpoint* into its DNS — and Envoy needs to know about the endpoints in order to load-balance.
-Kubernetes does know the service endpoints for each service, of course, and Envoy knows how to query a REST service for discovery information... so we can make this work with a simple Python shim that bridges from the Envoy “Service Discovery Service” (SDS) to the Kubernetes API.
+What’s happening is that Kubernetes puts each *service* into its DNS, but it doesn’t put each *service endpoint* into its DNS, and Envoy needs to know about the endpoints in order to load-balance.
+Kubernetes does know the service endpoints for each service, of course, and Envoy knows how to query a REST service for discovery information, so we can make this work with a simple Python shim that bridges from the Envoy “Service Discovery Service” (SDS) to the Kubernetes API.

 A simple SDS is in the `usersvc-sds` directory.
 It’s pretty straightforward: Envoy asks it for service information, it uses the `requests` Python module to query the Kubernetes endpoints API, and finally it reformats the results and returns them to Envoy.
 The most surprising bit might be the token it reads at the start: Kubernetes is polite enough to install an authentication token on every container it starts, precisely so that this sort of thing is possible.

 We'll also need to modify the edge Envoy’s config slightly: rather than using `strict_dns` mode, we need `sds` mode.
-That, in turn, means that we have to define an `sds` cluster (which uses DNS to locate its server at the moment — we may have to tackle that later, too, as we scale the SDS out!):
+That, in turn, means that we have to define an `sds` cluster (which uses DNS to locate its server at the moment, we may have to tackle that later, too, as we scale the SDS out!):

 ```
 "cluster_manager": {